 Cryoport, Inc. (the "Company"), was originally formed with the intention to first develop a reusable line of cryogenic shippers and once underway, to begin the research and development of a one-way cryogenic shipper.
 Lack of adequate funding in prior years has delayed full implementation of the Company's business plan.
 The reusable line of cryogenic shippers has been in production since 2002, however, anticipated difficulties in penetrating the well established market for reusable cryogenic shippers, as well as a need for continuous redevelopment of the product line has allowed for only limited revenue generation from the sale of the reusable cryogenic shipper.
 The Company has continued to raise funds through private placement offerings to allow the Company to focus on the market research and product development of the CryoPort Express® One-Way Shipper System while, minimizing overall expenditures, however more significant funding was required to successfully launch the new product line.
 During this time the Company was searching for these funding sources.
 In October 2007, the Company completed financing through convertible debentures, which has allowed for additional capital purchases for manufacturing ramp-up in anticipation of the new product launch.
-The Company is currently introducing the CryoPort Express® One-Way Shipper System is received and customer demand is further understood.
+The Company is currently introducing the CryoPort Express® One-Way Shipper System product line in limited quantities to selective customers.
+A broad launch to the general market is expected to follow after feedback from this introductory distribution of the CryoPort Express® One-Way Shipper System is received and customer demand is further understood.
 A higher volume demand is expected to develop as pharmaceutical products requiring cryogenic or frozen protection come to market.